602-4 E. SHELTER DEDUCTION

 The household is allowed the heating utility standard or non-heating utility standard for only one residence.

-Households in which all members are homeless may be allowed a standard deduction of $143.
 In order to receive the deduction, the household must incur some shelter expense.
-If the household is allowed the homeless standard deduction, they are not allowed other deductions such as gas for cooking or a minimal fee charged by some homeless shelters.
-The household may choose to use actual expenses instead of the homeless standard deduction if they believe their expenses exceed the $143 allowed.
+If the household is allowed the homeless standard deduction, they are not allowed other shelter or utility deductions such as gas for cooking or a minimal fee charged by some homeless shelters.
+The household may choose to use actual expenses instead of the homeless standard deduction if they believe their expenses exceed the $190 allowed.
 If the shelter expense is to help with heat, allow the SUD as this deduction would be more beneficial to the client.

 7. Verification of Shelter Costs

-The household must verify a questionable shelter cost:
+The household must verify shelter costs:

 Note: